Polymer/old-docs-site/app/1.0/start/toolbox/create-a-page.md

     want to add an HTML Import to ensure the component definition has been loaded.
-However, this app template is already set up to lazy-load top level views on-demand based on the route, so in this case we won't add an import for our new `<my-newview>` element.
+However, this app template is already set up to lazy-load top level views on-demand based on the route, so in this case we won't add an import for our new `<my-new-view>` element.

     The following code that came with the app template will ensure the definition for each page has been loaded when the route changes.
-As you can see, we followed the simple `'my-' + page + '.html'` scheme for loading the view (and you can adopt this simple scheme as you like to handle more complex routing and lazy loading).
+As you can see, we followed a simple convention (`'my-' + page + '.html'`) importing the definition for each route, and you can adapt this code as you like to handle more complex routing and lazy loading.

     ```
       _pageChanged: function(page) {
-        if (page != null) {
         // load page import on demand.
         this.importHref(
           this.resolveUrl('my-' + page + '.html'), null, null, true);
-        }
       }
     ```